taraprahlad/tribe-dashboard/README.md

 # tribe-dashboard
-# TRIBE v2 Interpretability Dashboard
+# tribe v2 interpretability dashboard ᯓ★

-> 🚧 **work in progress.** i'm building this as a side project to learn ML
+> 🚧 **work in progress** i'm building this as a side project to learn ML
 > tooling, model interpretability, and neuroimaging visualization. it's going to
 > be a little scrappy as it comes together — the roadmap below is for tracking the situation.